-- TX Primary tumour cannot be assessed - T0 No evidence of primary tumour - T1 The tumour is 7 cm or smaller and is inside the kidney - T1a The tumour is 4 cm or smaller - T1b The tumour is 7 cm or less but larger than 4 cm - T2 The tumour is bigger than 7 cm but is still inside the kidney
+- TX Primary tumour cannot be assessed - T0 No evidence of primary tumour - T1 The tumour is 7 cm or smaller and is inside the kidney - T1a The tumour is 4 cm or smaller and is inside the kidney - T1b The tumour is 7 cm or less but larger than 4 cm and is inside the kidney - T2 The tumour is bigger than 7 cm but is still inside the kidney

-- T2a The tumour is 10 cm or less but larger than 7 cm - T2b The tumour is larger than 10 cm and is inside the kidney - T3 The tumour has spread to the fat that surrounds the kidney but has not spread into the tissue beyond this or spread into the major veins around the kidney - T3a The tumour has grown into the renal vein or branches of the renal vein, or the tumour has grown into the fat that surrounds the kidney but not beyond the fibrous membrane that surrounds the kidney (also called the Gerota's fascia) - T3b The tumour has grown into the large vein that takes blood back to the heart (the vena cava) and is below the diaphragm - T3c The tumour has grown into the vena cava but extends above the diaphragm, or the tumour has grown into the wall of the vena cava - T4 The tumour has spread into the fat tissue that surrounds the kidney, the fibrous membrane that surrounds the kidney (also called the Gerota's fascia) and into the tissue beyond this, including the adrenal gland.
+- T2a The tumour is 10 cm or less but larger than 7 cm and is inside the kidney - T2b The tumour is larger than 10 cm and is inside the kidney - T3 The tumour has spread to the major veins around the kidney or into the fat that surrounds the kidney but has not spread into the tissue beyond this - T3a The tumour has grown into the renal vein or branches of the renal vein, or the tumour has grown into the fat that surrounds the kidney but not beyond the fibrous membrane that surrounds the kidney (also called the Gerota's fascia) - T3b The tumour has grown into the large vein that takes blood back to the heart (the vena cava) and is below the diaphragm - T3c The tumour has grown into the vena cava but extends above the diaphragm, or the tumour has grown into the wall of the vena cava - T4 The tumour has spread into the fat tissue that surrounds the kidney, the fibrous membrane that surrounds the kidney (also called the Gerota's fascia) and into the tissue beyond this, including the adrenal gland.
+It may have also spread to distant parts of the body such the lungs, bones or liver.

-N (nodes) indicates the spread to nearby lymph nodes.
+${\bf N}$ (nodes) indicates whether there is spread to nearby lymph nodes.

-- N0 means no lymph node spread - N1 is cancer cells in one or more of the lymph nodes.
-N1 is also described as positive lymph nodes - NX is used when the lymph nodes cannot be assessed.
+- NX is used when the lymph nodes cannot be assessed - No means no lymph node spread - N1 is cancer cells in one or more of the lymph nodes.
+N1 is also described as positive lymph nodes